 Coursera collaborates with top universities and companies, including Stanford, the University of Pennsylvania, and IBM, to bring on-demand academic lessons home.
 Priced as low as $39 (with most costing closer to $49), courses are typically four to six weeks long and include homework exercises, discussion forums, quizzes, projects, and a certificate of completion.
 There’s also the option to enroll in Coursera Plus for $399 a year, which gets you unlimited access to over 3,000 courses, specializations, and professional certificates.

-For the father who loves cheese plates
+For the dad who loves arranging cheese plates

 Priority Wine’s virtual tastings promise “no crowded Zoom calls with people you don’t know,” and allow your dad to choose bottles from nine participating wineries in Napa Valley, Oregon, and Virginia.
-To book, just choose a package of wines to order directly from a vineyard, then schedule a tasting for your father to sip through the selections once they arrive.
+To book, choose a package of wines to order directly from a vineyard, then schedule a tasting for your dad to sip through the selections once they arrive.